Tiger FM

 According to a statement issued by the University Electoral Commission Chairperson, Atayo Habib, the exercise was conducted smoothly, and the winners were officially announced by the university leadership.

-Victoria University remains among the universities in Uganda championing Artificial Intelligence and technological innovation, equipping students with the skills needed to address national and global challenges.
+Victoria University remains among the leading universities in Uganda championing Artificial Intelligence and technological innovation, equipping students with the skills needed to address national and global challenges.